fyrkov/r2dbc-coroutines-demo/README.md

 However, JDBC remains dominant in most applications because of its maturity, stability and simplicity.
 This demo also aims to show that R2DBC usage can be straightforward in practice.

+### Spring
+Spring provides via `spring-boot-starter-data-r2dbc` the basic reactive tools to work with R2DBC drivers.
+It also transitively includes the Project Reactor library, which provides the reactive types (Mono, Flux) and runtime used by Spring’s reactive APIs.

-### Jooq
+### JOOQ
-In this demo we Jooq to interact with the database.
-Jooq supports R2DBC drivers [since v3.15](https://blog.jooq.org/reactive-sql-with-jooq-3-15-and-r2dbc/)
+In this demo we jOOQ to interact with the database. jOOQ supports R2DBC drivers [since v3.15](https://blog.jooq.org/reactive-sql-with-jooq-3-15-and-r2dbc/)

 The `spring-boot-starter-jooq` starter is not compatible because it uses JDBC.